Educate Your Patients About The Benefits of Foot Stabilization

 Medical Decision Making (MDM) is an essential component of Evaluation and Management (E/M) coding, which is used to determine the appropriate level of service provided to a patient.
 MDM refers to the process of evaluating and analyzing patient data to determine the most effective treatment plan.
 The level of MDM required for a particular E/M service is determined by the complexity of the patient’s condition and the level of decision making required to manage that condition.
 The use of data in MDM, such as data obtained through this additional scanning, can greatly increase its value by providing objective information that can help clinicians make more informed decisions.

-Kathy is a globally recognized expert on the compliance and financial operations of a successful chiropractic practice.
+Kathy, better known professionally as Kathy Mills Chang, is a globally recognized expert on the compliance and financial operations of a successful chiropractic practice.
 With 40 years of service to the chiropractic community, she got her start as a CA in 1983.
 Since then, Kathy has been sharing her expertise on Medicare, compliance, billing, coding, insurance, patient financial procedures and documentation with audiences around the world.
 A popular and highly experienced speaker, she has served on many national and state level chiropractic organizations, boards and advisory councils.
 She is also the owner and CEO of KMC University, which she founded in 2007.